stephenB75/Bytewise-Nutritionist/replit.md

 The application uses PostgreSQL as the primary database with Drizzle ORM for type-safe operations.
 The schema includes tables for users, foods, meals, recipes, achievements, and tracking data.
 PostgreSQL is chosen for its robustness and JSON field support, while Drizzle ORM provides type-safe SQL.
 Neon Database is utilized for cloud-hosted PostgreSQL with HTTP-based connections, and client-side local storage is used for caching.

 ### Authentication and Authorization
 Authentication is handled through Supabase Auth, utilizing JWT token-based session management.
-The system supports email/password authentication with required email verification.
-Security implementation includes Supabase for user management, server-side JWT token verification for protected routes, secure session management, and email verification for account activation.
+The system supports multiple authentication methods including email/password authentication with required email verification, and OAuth providers (Google and GitHub).
+Security implementation includes Supabase for user management, server-side JWT token verification for protected routes, secure session management, email verification for account activation, and OAuth redirect handling with proper state management.

 ### UI/UX Decisions
 The application employs a mobile-first responsive design.
 Tailwind CSS and shadcn/ui are used for a consistent and modern aesthetic.
 Key UI/UX features include a professional PDF viewer modal with inline preview, multi-method download options for reports, and an enhanced hero component scroll reset system for smooth navigation.
 The application aims for intuitive user flows and a visually appealing interface.